project-rig/rig-scp/README.md

 Purpose
 -------

-This library is designed to support high throughput reliable transmission and reception of SCP packets from a SpiNNaker machine with a focus on making efficient use of all available I/O resources.
+This library is designed to support high throughput, reliable transmission and reception of SCP packets from a SpiNNaker machine with a focus on making efficient use of all available I/O resources.
 [Windowing](http://en.wikipedia.org/wiki/TCP_tuning#Window_size) is used to hide